 Who do you plan to entrust with the role of closer this season?

-Manager Saburo: "I will take into account last year's results to a certain extent, but I would like to have a competition starting from spring training this year and have the person with the best results take the position.
-The season is long, so I would like to separate winning patterns and losing patterns.
-I also have to manage how to hold up throughout the year.
-I will be consulting with the pitcher coach and coordinator about that, but I have an idea in mind."
+Manager Saburo said, "We will take last year's performance into consideration to some extent, but we want to have a competition from this spring training camp and give the position to the person who performs best.
+The season is long, so we want to differentiate between winning patterns and losing patterns.
+We also need to manage how to sustain that throughout the year.
+We will discuss that with pitcher coach and coordinator, but we have an image in mind."

 Manager Saburo: "I'm not too particular about that, but it depends on the time of year.
 If we get to the second half of the season, around September or October, and there's pitcher that we want to pitch because we're in a good position in standings, maybe that's possible.
 But basically, I try to avoid (throwing three pitches in a row) as much as possible in the early and middle innings."